Wentz throws two more TDs as Eagles beat 49ers

 San Francisco quarterback C.J.
 Beathard was under heavy pressure much of the game and finished 17 of 36 for 167 yards, one touchdown and two interceptions.

+“We have to find a way to get better,” 49ers head coach Kyle Shanahan said.
+“There’s no secret message I can say about it.
+The guys who get better will help us, and if you don‘t, we’re going to get worse.”

-The Eagles went ahead 20-0 when rookie kicker Jake Elliott nailed a 51-yard field goal with 8:01 left in the third quarter.
+The Eagles went ahead 20-0 when Elliott nailed a 51-yard field goal with 8:01 left in the third quarter.

-It was Elliott’s fifth field goal this season of at least 50 yards, a new franchise record.
+It was Elliott’s fifth field goal this season of at least 50 yards, a franchise record.

 The 49ers didn’t wilt as Ahkello Witherspoon intercepted a pass, setting up what would be a 21-yard shovel pass for a touchdown from Beathard to running back Matt Breida.
-The score cut the lead to 20-7 with 4:29 remaining in the third.
+The score cut the lead to 20-7 with 4:29 remaining in the third quarter.

+“I think guys did take a step forward from last week with a few things, especially on defense,” Shanahan said.

 Philadelphia wasted little time in responding as Alshon Jeffery hauled in a 53-yard touchdown pass from Wentz for a 27-7 advantage.